Money Demand and Money Velocity

 ∆M + ∆V = ∆P + ∆Y

+So inflation occurs when the increase in the money supply plus the increase in the velocity of money exceeds the increase in real GDP.
 The quantity theory of money is derived from the above equation by considering money velocity and real growth as constants, which simplifies the equation:

-Inflation = Money Growth or ∆P = ∆M
+Inflation = Money Growth

 Over the long-term, the link between money growth and inflation is strong in low-to medium-inflation environments.
 However, in many cases, money velocity is not constant over the short term.
 Although the velocity of money cannot be measured directly nor is it predictable over the short term, it is determined by the demand for money.

 So to control inflation by targeting the money growth rate, a central bank must know what influences the demand for money and how changes in monetary policy rules will influence the demand.

 The demand for money results from people's desire to hold money.
 When the money is held — not spent or invested — then it does not contribute to the velocity of money.
 Money velocity increases only when the people spend or invest it.
 Therefore, any factors that cause people to hold money will decrease the velocity of money, while factors that increase spending or investment will increase the velocity of money.
 Therefore, the demand for money is inversely related to the velocity of money.
 To understand how the velocity of money changes, one must understand what causes changes in the demand for money.

 The transactions demand for money is the demand for money to be used as a medium of exchange, or as a means of payment.
 The portfolio demand for money results from people's desire to invest money, to serve as a store of value.